|Posted on September 7, 2015 at 5:15 PM|

 Finally, the idea that once an artificial lawn is installed, all your garden maintenance troubles are over is, sadly, an erroneous one.
 Artificial lawns must be brushed regularly--imagine running a pool brush over your yard--to keep the fake blades upright, resembling real grass.
 The fabric must be rinsed regularly to keep it appearing clean and green; so much for not requiring any water.

-If your shoes or lawn furniture poke holes in the fabric, sections must be replaced rather than reseeded.
+If your shoes or lawn furniture poke holes in the fabric, sections must be replaced rather than reseeded, as a natural lawn would be.
 If you spill anything sticky on it, you will have a tough time cleaning the spot.
 Even if you manage to clean the spot, you're likely to see mineral deposits from your sprinkler or hose water left on the fabric.

 So what's a homeowner seeking to replace his or her lawn to do?